Fatalii vs Scotch Bonnet: Sharp Citrus Cut or Caribbean Heat?

 For hot sauce, Fatalii wants acid and fruit: vinegar, mango, pineapple, carrot, lime, or peach.
 Scotch Bonnet wants allspice, thyme, mustard, turmeric, brown sugar, scallion, or garlic.

 That difference matters more than the 50,000 SHU ceiling gap.
-A Fatalii jerk sauce can taste bright but wrong; Madame Jeanette vs Scotch Bonnet is a better sibling decision when Caribbean aroma is the priority.
+A Fatalii jerk sauce can taste bright but wrong; Madame Jeanette vs Scotch Bonnet is a better comparison decision when Caribbean aroma is the priority.
 A Scotch Bonnet seafood sauce can taste round but less cutting.

 Use Fatalii when the dish needs citrus lift.
 Use Scotch Bonnet when the dish needs Caribbean warmth.